-I had originally booked a stay in one of the various Starwood properties in the city since I was maximizing the Nice Choice promotion during July.
+I had originally booked a stay in one of the various Starwood properties in the city to maximize a promotion.
 There were also various Club Carlson promotions going on at this time.
-I don’t regularly stay at Radisson or other Carlson properties, but they have had some amazing promotions recently that have made me take notice.
+I don’t regularly stay at Radisson or other Carlson properties, but they have had some amazing promotions recently.
 This summer they have multiple promotions at some of their brands that earned one free night anywhere in the world for one paid stay.
 I had already grabbed bonus points for Radisson, and Country Inn and Suites.

 I then realized there were 2 Park Plaza hotels in Bangkok.
 Park Plaza only has one property in North America, with most of their hotels in Asia and Europe.
 Hotel prices in Bangkok are generally very reasonable, so I was happy to take advantage of this promotion.
 I would get 50,000 Club Carlson points, redeemable for one night at a Radisson Blu (their top tier property) anywhere in the world.
 I booked at the Park Plaza Soi 18, which cost about $60 for a one night stay.
 Internet access and an English newspaper were included.
 I spent $20 or so in taxi fare to/from the hotel, but despite that cost and the inconvenience of trekking away from the airport, the free hotel points made that easy to swallow.

 The hotel is located on a side street (Soi 18) near Sukhumvit Road in central Bangkok.
 Its a very new property, and the taxi driver had a bit of an issue finding it.
-That was likely at least in part due to the language barrier, plus there is another older Park Plaza less than a kilometer away.
+That was likely at least in part due to the language barrier.
+But keep in mind, there is another older Park Plaza less than a kilometer away.